ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 Then click on "Create Key".

 We'll use this to connect to big query in a non-interactive session.
-A non-interactive session means the google cloud authentication is done automatically by the server, without a human manually consenting.

 Save this somewhere in your computer as we'll use it later.